Can Dogs Eat Eggplant?

 • Does eggplant have nutritional benefits?
 YES, it contains fiber, vitamins, and antioxidants.

 • Is eggplant a major part of a dog’s diet?
-NO, it should be an occasional treat.
+No, it should be an occasional treat.

 • Can eggplant cause allergies?
 YES, some dogs may have adverse reactions.